cakebread/twerp/README.rst

 Features:

  * Buy phone numbers fromt he command-line in the U.S., toll free and wherever Twilio sells them
- * Manage Twilio accounts and sub-accounts: create new sub-accounts, list, rename accouts
+ * Manage Twilio accounts: create new sub-accounts, list, rename accouts
- * Make phone calls from the command-line using stateless transactions
+ * Make phone calls from the command-line
+ * Conrtol call flow from the command-line using stateless TwiML transactions (no web app necessary)
  * Command-line driven conference calls
- * Modify the flow of calls or conferences in progress with a curses based comand-line interface
  * Send and receive SMS text messages
  * Read your Twilio logs from the command-line
+ * Modify the flow of calls or conferences in progress with a curses based comand-line interface
  * Do lots of stuff without going to your dashboard on the twilio.com website